Matts/Shoreline/README.md

 Shoreline makes it effortless to expose internal services to the outside world — securely, locally, and on your terms.
 Whether you're triggering CI pipelines, receiving GitHub hooks, or syncing data — Shoreline acts as a trusted gateway to your private network.

+No endless configuration files.
 No cloud tunnels.
 No port-forwarding hell.
 No vendor lock-in.
 **Just your infrastructure.
 Your rules.**

 ---